 I am a sociologist of science, technology and the environment, focusing on digitalisation, knowledge practices and (un)sustainability governance.
-I am co-PI of our project Sociocultural Carbon, and I link my work at ITU with the STS group unit at Humanities of Nature at the Museum für Naturkunde Berlin and the Chair of Technoscience Studies at Brandenburg University of Technology.
+I am co-PI of our project Sociocultural Carbon, and I link my work at ITU with the Chair of Technoscience Studies at Brandenburg University of Technology, earlier as a visiting researcher also with the STS group unit at Humanities of Nature at the Museum für Naturkunde Berlin.

 I currently conduct research on

-- the politics of data/natures, with Tahani Nadim, focusing on data infrastructures within natural history collections and environmental monitoring and the human and nonhuman agents involved;
+- the politics of data/natures broadly and also focused, currently interested in data infrastructures within ecosystem services accounting and the human and nonhuman agents involved;

-- autochthonous agents and politics of coal – coal as an effect of the carbonisation of plant materials; and
+- autochthonous agents and politics of coal – in relation to questions of digital heritage; and

 - reflexively on the knowledge and data politics within STS by analysing STS ethnographies (with Julie Mewes) and its data practices and by analysing the patterns of empirical and analytical problematisations performed at STS conferences.

 My prior research scope included research into

 - numbers, numbering and calculation (with Helen Verran),

 - carbon accounting,

 - environmental management as situated practice (with Franz Krause, Niklas Hartmann) and the limits to managing the environment, and